8-ctrl/CLI-BlackJack-Game/README.md

 # CLI-BlackJack-Game
-## This is a CLI version of the classic BlackJack Game you place your bet every round and if you win you win double the amount.
+## This is a CLI version of the classic BlackJack Game.You place your bet every round and if you win you win double the amount.

 ---
 ### SETUP THE GAME CODE.